EvanTimms/CodeStatsWebApp/README.md

 #### How To Run

-The following packages are required to run Code Stats
+The following packages are required to run Code Stats:
-    -Flask(pip3 install Flask)
+- Flask(pip3 install Flask)
-    -mysql(sudo apt-get install mysql-server mysqlclient-dev)
+- mysql(sudo apt-get install mysql-server mysqlclient-dev)
-    -sql_alchemy(pip3 install)
+- sql_alchemy(pip3 install)
-    -wtforms( pip3 install wtforms)
+- wtforms( pip3 install wtforms)
-    *important* the sql database used in this project is not included
+- *important* the sql database used in this project is not included